 - The baby will wear the helmet/band 23.5 hours per day with the exception of one-half hour set aside for bathing and cleaning.

-- Ensure you are aware of the cost to you and the amount covered by your insurance company prior to proceeding.
+- Be aware of the cost and the amount covered by insurance before proceeding.

 The AANS does not endorse any treatments, procedures, products or physicians referenced in these patient fact sheets.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific neurosurgical advice or assistance should consult his or her neurosurgeon, or locate one in your area through the AANS’ Find a Board-certified Neurosurgeon online tool.